Charles Vane-Tempest-Stewart, 6th Marquess of Londonderry

-Charles Stewart Vane-Tempest-Stewart, 6th Marquess of Londonderry, (16 July 1852 – 8 February 1915), styled Viscount Castlereagh between 1872 and 1884, was a British Conservative politician, landowner and benefactor, who served in various capacities in the Conservative administrations of the late 19th and early 20th centuries.
+Charles Stewart Vane-Tempest-Stewart, 6th Marquess of Londonderry (16 July 1852 – 8 February 1915), styled Viscount Castlereagh between 1872 and 1884, was a British Conservative politician, landowner and benefactor, who served in various capacities in the Conservative administrations of the late 19th and early 20th centuries.
 After succeeding his father in the marquessate in 1884, he was Lord-Lieutenant of Ireland between 1886 and 1889.
 He later held office as Postmaster General between 1900 and 1902 and as President of the Board of Education between 1902 and 1905.
 A supporter of the Protestant causes in Ulster, he was an opponent of Irish Home Rule and one of the instigators of the formal alliance between the Conservative Party and the Liberal Unionists in 1893.

 Background and education

-Born Charles Vane-Tempest in London, he was the eldest son of George Vane-Tempest, 5th Marquess of Londonderry, by Mary Cornelia, only daughter of Sir John Edwards, 1st Baronet, who lived primarily at Plas Machynlleth.
+Born Charles Vane-Tempest in London, he was the eldest son of George Vane-Tempest, 5th Marquess of Londonderry and his wife Mary Cornelia, only daughter of Sir John Edwards, 1st Baronet, who lived primarily at Plas Machynlleth.
 He was the grandson of the third Marquess and the great-nephew of the second Marquess, better known as the statesman Lord Castlereagh.

 To mark his 21st birthday, the people of Machynlleth erected a clock tower in the centre of the town.

 George Spencer-Churchill, 8th Duke of Marlborough and his brother Lord Randolph Churchill were his first cousins.

 He was educated at Eton, the National University of Ireland and Christ Church, Oxford.
 He became known by the courtesy title of Viscount Castlereagh when his father succeeded to the marquessate of Londonderry in 1872.
 In 1885, he assumed the original and additional surname of Stewart by Royal licence.